2022 Course Details 11-330-22

-The practical part is a three-weekend experience to demonstrate as practically as possible the aims and methods of Scouting.
+The practical part is a two-weekend experience to demonstrate as practically as possible the aims and methods of Scouting.
 The course is a multifaceted presentation of leadership skills, organizational tools, and participatory activities based on the best Scouting traditions and the latest in team development theory.
 In addition, participants enjoy the fellowship of learning with many other Scouters, and along the way we have a great deal of fun!

 The application part of Wood Badge is a period of up to 18 months during which the participant practices and demonstrates a working knowledge of the leadership principles presented during the course.
 This is accomplished by the use of the Wood Badge “ticket,” which represents the participant’s commitment to complete a set of personal goals related to his/her Scouting position.
 Completing these goals significantly strengthens the program in which the participant is involved.